 Safety has always been a top priority at Sense.
 Our projects are assessed individually with advice from our go-to safety manager, Momo Vassilev as well as other expert stakeholders when required.

-There will be a lot more to consider during the planning and delivery of future projects to adhere to government restrictions and health & safety guidelines that line up with COVIDSafe protocols.
+There will be a lot more to consider during the planning and delivery of future events to adhere to the new COVID-19 safety protocols and health & safety regulations.

-Checking these boxes will be important to ensure everyone's safety but it doesn’t stop there.
-The design of the space can also contribute to creating an environment where the audience feels safe and can immerse themselves in the experience and engage with the content.
+Checking these boxes will be important to ensure everyone's safety, but it doesn’t stop there.
+The design of the space can also contribute to creating an environment where the audience feels safe, can immerse themselves in the experience, and engage with the content.

-Sense is committed to taking all necessary precautions as recommended by relevant state and federal authorities protect businesses and people coming together.
+Sense is committed to taking all necessary precautions as recommended by relevant state and federal authorities to protect businesses and people coming together.

 Our advice is to talk to us first and to get us involved in the planning phase.
 Conditions are changing day by day, as new information becomes available and we observe how the hospitality, tourism and other sectors respond.
 We are closely monitoring brands and market activity in Australia and around the world.
 We’re working on new formats, processes and designs to help our clients navigate through this and return to business sooner.
 Get in touch with us to arrange a workshop to discuss alternative ways to engage your audience and achieve your key objectives.

 Sense’s 'Behind The Experience' podcast, hosted by co-founder and director Mark Bennedick, puts the spotlight on our industry's best talent and interviews forward-thinking leaders of innovative, purpose-driven brands making an impact with brand experiences.